Why has Poland's card usage grown in the last years? We analyse the recent developments in electronic payments that led to SumUp's growth in Poland.

 On average each Norwegian citizen paid by card 417 times in 2016, beaten only by Iceland in the worldwide ranking.
 With fewer Norwegians carrying cash, even the smallest of vendors find that not accepting card payments is hurting the bottom line – badly.
 But before we look at the [...]

-Small and mobile businesses in Switzerland got a new option for accepting card payments: the SumUp app installed on their smartphone or tablet.
-Combined with the PIN+ card reader, small businesses can accept debit and credit cards using the latest Bluetooth connectivity and a Wifi or 3G/4G connection to process the transaction. [...]
+Small and mobile businesses in Switzerland got a new option for accepting card payments: the SumUp app for their smartphone or tablet.

 Holland's mobile payment market just got “agglomerated” in the fall of 2014, when Swedish iZettle stepped in as the fourth mobile payment service provider, joining Payleven, SumUp, and Adyen Shuttle.
 For small business owners, sole traders, non-profits or individuals who want to accept debit and credit cards without the bureaucracy [...]

 Europeans are becoming more and more used to using plastic cards for everyday items.
 In some countries it’s now quite possible to get through a day and even week without using cash at all.
 According to Euromonitor International’s recent consumer payments study, card payments are expected to be more popular [...]

 Mobile point of sale is catching on in Germany.
 Payleven and iZettle are in the lead, but are there other serious competitors in the German market?